Centralia, WA

 About Centralia, WA

-Centralia is a mid-sized city in Washington with a population of 18,457 residents.
-The median household income is $52,387 per year, which is near the national average.
-The median age in Centralia is 37.8 years.
+Centralia is a mid-sized city located in Washington with a population of 18,457 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,387 per year, which is 30% below the national median of $75,149.
+The median age of 37.8 years is close to the US median age of 38.9 years.

 Cost of Living in Centralia, WA